bucketeer-io/node-server-sdk/README.md

 ## Example

-Before build example, you need some setups.
+Before building an example, you need some setups.

 - Replace placeholders in [index.ts](./example/src/index.ts)
 - Move to example directory. `cd example`